naveensilver/Docker/README.md

 ```
     docker push naveensilver/myrepo
 ```
-4. Whenever we want to create a container by using this image.
+4. Create a container by using this image.

 - First, we can pull that image from Docker hub using
 ```